n-powell/Anagrams/README.md

 * _Clone directory from github using git_
 * _Navigate into downloaded directory file using a terminal or your operating systems GUI finder_
+* _Download and install Ruby and the Sinatra Gem_
+* _Navigate directory and open usin ruby app.rb_
-* _Open index.html file using a web browser_
+* _Using a web browser, type in the url localhost:4567_

 ## Known Bugs

-_No known bugs at this time.
-However, if you enter a very large number.
-Please allow a few moments for your CPU to calculate._
+_No known bugs at this time._

 ## Support details